Misogyny in sports: Pay gap

 Soccer in the United States and across the globe has high pay disparity between males and females.
 Based on data from 2015 from the World Cup provided by the US Soccer Federation, male athletes on the roster made $76,000 whereas women made $15,000.
 If the men were to win the World Cup they would receive $9.3 million as compared to the women who would win $1.8 million.
 This means the men earn roughly 5.5 times more than the women do.
 In 2015 the US women's soccer team won the World Cup and broke the record for largest television audience for a soccer game but earned $2 million less than the US male team that finished 11th.
-In terms of dollar breakdown this means that a woman earns a $1 for $17.50 dollars a man earns in the World Cup.
+In terms of dollar breakdown this means that a woman earns $1 for each $17.50 a man earns in the World Cup.
 In the United States both the men and women national team are required to play 20 exhibition matches with other countries across the world.
 If the men win all 20 games they make $263,000 while the women make $93,000.
 On average every year the US women's soccer team is paid only 40% of their male counterparts.
 This pay gap in women and male soccer is not just in the United States but also in Europe.
 Premier League players, an elite league in the UK, would earn $772 per minute if they were to play every minute of the regular season.
 The same calculation would leave the women's premier team, the FA's Women Super League, with $16.7 per minute.

 Athletes are not the only ones experiencing the gender pay gap however, it is also sport managers, sport designers, coaches, and operations manager.
 Based on the PayScale Survey marketing managers earn 82 cents for every dollar a man earns.
 An event coordinator earns 92 cents for every dollar a man earns and an athletic trainer earns 95 cents for every dollar a man earns.